Jelena Karleuša: 2014–2022: Zvezde Granda and extended releasing hiatus

-2023–present: Alpha and Omega
+2023–2026: Alpha and Omega

-At the beginning of August 2023, composer and husband of late Marina Tucaković, Aleksandar Radulović Futa forced the closure of Karleuša's YouTube channel for alleged copyright infringement of his late wife's work.
-Subsequently, on 13 and 20 August, Karleuša released back-to-back her long-awaited studio albums, entitled Alpha and Omega, under JK Entrainment and in distribution deal with Virgin Music Group and Telekom Srbija.
+At the beginning of August 2023, composer and husband of Marina Tucaković, Aleksandar "Futa" Radulović, forced the closure of Karleuša's YouTube channel for alleged copyright infringement of his late wife's work.
+Subsequently, on 13 and 20 August, Karleuša released her long-awaited studio albums, entitled Alpha and Omega, under JK Entrainment and in distribution deal with Virgin Music Group and Telekom Srbija.
 On 18 September, the albums were promoted with a free entrance concert at the Belgrade Waterfront.
-The live show, which was broadcast on several regional TV channels, featured performances from the artists whom Karleuša collaborated with on Alpha and Omega – Milica Pavlović, Devito, Sajsi MC and Mimi Mercedez.
-Despite her previous album sales, Alpha and Omega did not achieve the same level of commercial success as their predecessors, and they received mixed reviews.
+The live show, which was broadcast on several regional TV channels, featured performances from the artists whom Karleuša collaborated with on Alpha and Omega – Milica Pavlović, Devito, Sajsi MC, and Mimi Mercedez.

 On 1 March 2024, Karleuša walked the Vetements runway show during the Paris Fashion Week.
 Her runway walk in Paris appeared on 18 September 2024 in the "Georgina in Paris" episode of I Am Georgina.
 On 19 October 2024, Karleuša kicked off her Alpha and Omega Tour in the Jane Sandanski Arena in Skopje, North Macedonia.
 However, Skopje remained the only stop of the tour.
-On 25 November, Karleuša held a promo event at Galerija Belgrade for the launch of her fragrance and body mists, named JA after an Omega album track.
+On 25 November, Karleuša held a promo event at Galerija Belgrade for the launch of her fragrance and body mists, named JA after a track of Omega.
 Upon announcement of Karleuša's show in Kragujevac on 31 December 2024, due to her pro-government stance, citizens of Kragujevac started a petition against it that accumulated over 8,000 signatures by 17 December.